jduf/VMC-SUN-Heisenberg/README.md

-which runs a simulation for 10 seconds on the wave function named square-mu for SU(4) with $m=2$ particles per site and $n=20$ sites on a periodic lattice and an on site chemical potential of $\mu=0.1$ and mesures the bond energy and long range-correlations (observables 1 and 3).
+which runs a simulation for 10 seconds on the wave function named square-mu for SU(4) with $m=2$ particles per site and $n=20$ sites on a periodic lattice and an on site chemical potential of $\mu=0.1$ and measures the bond energy and long range-correlations (observables 1 and 3).

 The code currently supports: